stephenh/stephenh.github.com/_posts/2012-06-16-errai-ui-initial-impression.markdown

    By using the `@Templated("#template")` annotation, ErraiUI will find the `data-field=template` element, use it as the root of your component's template, and drop all of the HTML before/after it.

-   This makes a lot of sense, because you usually don't want this in your component itself (the styles/window dressing/etc. have already been drawn when your app loaded), but it's very handy to leave it there for designers/developers to just pop open in a browser and see what the HTML renders like, sans GWT.
+   This makes a lot of sense, because you usually don't want this header/footer cruft in your component itself (the styles/window dressing/etc. have already been drawn when your app loaded), but it's very handy to leave it there for designers/developers to just pop open in a browser and see what the HTML renders like, sans GWT.

-   So, yeah, that's pretty cool.
+   This seems to be their biggest feature and, kudos, it's pretty cool.

 2. Another awesome feature is that they can split a single `.html` file up across multiple components.

    In UiBinder, if you have a parent component with various child components, each child needs it's own new `ui.xml` file, as there is no way to get separate/multiple `UiBinder` instances from a single `ui.xml` file.
+So you end up with `Parent.ui.xml` and a separate `ParentChild.ui.xml` containing just the (typically few) lines of child markup.

-   ErraiUI templates, on the other hand, allows you have to take a giant static template like:
+   ErraiUI templates, on the other hand, allows you have to take a single static template like:

        <div data-field="parentTemplate">
          <!-- some stuff -->